-MVP is an access point for tweens and teens (6th & 7th Graders – ages 12-14) who are interested in getting involved in Friendship Circle, and being inclusive friends.
-MVP is also an engaging and meaningful Bar/Bat Mitzvah Project.
-The program builds a foundation to understand and accept each other’s differences and how to apply those lessons at school, synagogue, home, and future Friendship Circle programs!
+MVP is our inclusive access point for tweens and teens (6th & 7th Graders – ages 12-14) who are interested in getting involved in FC & being inclusive friends.
+MVP is also an engaging and meaningful Bar/Bat Mitzvah program.
+The program builds a foundation to understand and accept each other’s differences and how to apply those lessons at school, synagogue, home, and future Philly Friendship Circle programs!

 - In-Person Orientation – 1.5 hours – At least one parent must attend

-- 3 Digital Meetings – 1 hour each – Parents are not required to attend
+- 3 Virtual Gatherings – 1 hour each – Parents are not required to attend

-- In-Person Final Recap Meeting – 1.5 hours – At least one parent must attend
+- In-Person Final Recap Gathering – 1.5 hours – At least one parent must attend

 3 Sunday Circle Programs